Murder of James Craig Anderson: Convictions and sentences

 On September 20, a grand jury indicted Dedmon on charges of capital murder as well as a hate crime.
 Capital murder in Mississippi carries the sentences of death or life in prison without parole, and the state's hate crime law provides for more severe sentences.
 Attorneys for both Dedmon and Rice initially denied that the crime was racially motivated.
 Rice's attorney said the teens were on a "beer run" and that they were not looking for a black man to assault.

 Dedmon entered a plea of not guilty at a preliminary hearing held on September 30.
 On March 21, 2012, he entered a guilty plea to murder and a federal hate crime charge.
 He was sentenced to two concurrent life sentences in prison.
 During his sentencing, Dedmon apologized to Anderson's family.

 On March 22, 2012, Dedmon, Rice, and Butler pleaded guilty to federal hate crime and conspiracy charges.
 On December 4, 2012, Jonathan Gaskamp, Joseph Dominick, and William Montgomery also pleaded guilty to federal hate crime and conspiracy charges.
 These three had not been with Dedmon and his friends the night of the attack on Anderson.

 Another four of the total of 10 charged with hate crimes were indicted on eight counts in July 2014: John Louis Blalack, Sarah Adelia Graves, Robert Henry Rice, and Shelbie Brooke Richards, all of whom had been with Dedmon and his group the night of the attack against Anderson.
 All 10 of the conspirators pleaded guilty.
 Except for Dedmon, they were sentenced to 4–18 years in federal prison.

 On February 10, 2015, United States District Judge for the Southern District of Mississippi Carlton Reeves sentenced Dedmon to 50 years in prison, Rice to 18 1/2 years, and Butler to 7 years for their roles in the hate crimes.
 Their federal sentences run concurrently to the state ones, and they are not eligible for parole.
-Dedmon is currently at FTC Oklahoma City with BOP#16507-043, Rice is at FCI McDowell with BOP#16509-043.
+Dedmon is currently at FCI Marianna with BOP#16507-043, Rice is at FCI McKean with BOP#16509-043.